AaronCohen21/ESSLogos/README.md

 ## SVG Files

+Files in `docs/svg/` should be named with all lowercase names or the website will not be able to locate the filepath.
-All `.svg` assets should only contain fill.
+Also, all `.svg` assets should only contain fill.
 If any svg contains a stroke for whatever reason, its color will not update.

 ## HTTPS Hosting